History of Delphi (software): Update 1 (Delphi 10.0.1) was released November 2015 and added

-Idera years (2015–present), under the Embarcadero brand
+Idera years (since 2015, branded Embarcadero)

 In October 2015, Embarcadero was purchased by Idera Software.
 Idera continues to run the developer tools division under the Embarcadero brand.

 Embarcadero Delphi 10.1 Berlin

 On April 20, 2016, Embarcadero released RAD Studio 10.1 Berlin, which included Delphi and C++Builder, both generating native code for the 32- and 64-bit Windows platforms, OSX, iOS and Android (ARM, MIPS and X86 processors).
 Delphi 10.1 Berlin introduced: